When building wealth and getting wealthy, our money habits profoundly affect us. They control – sometimes unconsciously, how we operate every day.

 Our habits are everywhere.

 Building wealth takes time.
-For most of us, wealth is built over years of making good decisions and investing in appreciating assets.
-And, the healthier our habits are, the easier it will be to create a process that keeps us moving forward and making money.
+Wealth is built over years of making good decisions and investing in appreciating assets for most of us.
+And the healthier our habits are, the easier it will be to create a process that keeps us moving forward and making money.

 5 Money Habits To Build Serious Wealth

 These five habits are proven to build wealth over time.
-They take discipline and consistent resolve, but none of them are especially “difficult”.
+They take discipline and consistent resolve, but none of them are incredibly “difficult.”
 Once these habits become a part of our lives, we may no longer realize we're doing them.

 Make these habits instinctual.